Pierre-Cng/AI_notes-/README.md

 * Inception blocks

 > "Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect."

+**Loss functions and optimizers: keys to configuring the learning process**

+Use:
+* Binary crossentropy for a two-class classification problem,
+* Categorical crossentropy for a many-class classification problem,
+* Meansquared error for a regression problem,
+* Connectionist temporal classification (CTC) for a sequence-learning problem.

+**Introduction to Keras**